The McClelland Library

-The McClelland Library was designed by architect, Paul Ahern, after a 12th century Norman Castle.
+The McClelland Library was designed by the architect, Paul Ahern, after a 12th century Norman Castle.
 The three-story building houses 8,000 books from Irish authors, poets, and genealogical sources.
 The library houses a permanent exhibit on The Book of Kells, several reading rooms, and computer access to various disciplines of Irish and Celtic studies including genealogy.
 The library is the largest library of its kind in the Western United States.

 The McClelland Library is home to rare books, research materials, a Genealogy Centre, maps, children’s collection, literature, poetry, and popular fiction.
 The library even boasts a circulating and browsing research collection for members of the Irish Cultural Center and McClelland Library.